-In 2015 the government changed the pension rules - giving much greater freedom over how you access your private pension savings from age 55.
+In 2015 the government changed the pension rules - giving much greater freedom over how you access your private pension savings from age 55 (57 from 6 April 2028 unless you have a protected pension age).

 One of the most popular options has been that of ‘taking some’ of your pension savings, in individual payments, over time.